If you do not accept this policy, you should discontinue using the Application and Oscar’s Services.

 Oscar may also automatically collect other types of non-Personally Identifiable Information as you use the Services, including technical information (such as your IP address, mobile device ID, or browser type) and usage information (such as location data, preferred language, the parts of the Services you have visited, which links you have clicked and other information about how you interact with the Services).
 This information is anonymous, and is not associated with your Personal Information, although it may be associated with other pieces of anonymous information about you.

-We may collect information about your movements throughout our Website.
+We may collect information about your movements throughout our Website or Application.
 For example, we can identify the pages on our website that your browser requests or visits.
 This information can only identify you as an individual if you have chosen to identify yourself, for example, by registering on our Website.

 - USE OF PERSONAL INFORMATION